Hainv201/LPP/README.md

-# LPP
-​​​​​​​​​Logic in Professional Practice
+# Logic in Professional Practice